fastoch/React-JS-Dave-Gray/README.md

 The `onChange` attribute allows us to listen to changes in the input field.
 When there's a change, the `setNewItem` function will update the state with the new value.

 Now, let's define our `handleSubmit` function.
+See `App.tsx` for the full code.
-First of all, we need to prevent the default behavior of the form submission, which is to refresh the page.
+- First of all, we need to prevent the default behavior of the form submission, which is to refresh the page.
-See `App.tsx`.

 Because we used the `required` attribute on the input element, we should not get a blank value submitted.
 Hence the `if (!newItem) returnn;` statement, to exit the function if the input is empty.